 The four breasts used in this recipe all weighed in at around 0.8 pounds each.

 Besides size, buy the best quality chicken you can afford.
 I always try and buy free-range if I can.
-You can’t go wrong with these pasture-raised breasts from Crowd Cow.
+You can’t go wrong with these boneless chicken breasts from Porter Road.

 How long does it take to smoke chicken breast?

 It is extremely important when smoking any cut of chicken to make sure it is properly cooked.